SESARLab/mfh-dl-performace-testing/thesis.md

 #### Query 4

-Group and count all locations that are cultivated in "cassoni sx".
+Query 4 groups and counts all locations that are cultivated in "cassoni sx".

 ```sql
 SELECT location_id, location_name, location_botanic_name, location_cultivation_name, COUNT(*) AS number_of_measurements